 Mother’s Day as a Mum

 On the other hand, Mother’s Day doesn’t pass me by at all.
 My daughters get so excited and I love their enthusiasm for doing something nice for me and making me happy.
 There is a frenzy of card making, and lots of whispering amongst themselves and with daddy.
 It reminds me of my own childhood excitement about the day, my purchases of random tat for my mum and how I always thought I’d hidden things really well when in fact I hadn’t.

-Mother’s Day is definitely a happy day for me now.
-However, it can be a difficult time for many.
+Mother’s Day is a happy day for me now, but it does make me reflect a lot on my own lost relationship.
+It can be a really difficult time for many.
 There are those that have recently lost their mum, those that have lost a child and those that long to be a mum but can’t.